 16 “Bear ye one another's burdens, and so fulfill the law of Christ.”
 (Galatians 6:2)

 17 “That there should be no schism in the body; but that the members should have the same care one for another.
 And whether one member suffer, all the members suffer with it; or one member be honored, all the members rejoice with it.”
 (1 Corinthians 12:25-26)

 18 “…These that have turned the world upside down are come hither also.”
 (Acts 17:6)

 You have the author's permission to print and freely distribute to others this entire manuscript or any portion thereof.
 If you would like to help us continue to offer complimentary resources, like The Ichthus Church: America's Underground Church Movement, you can make a tax-deductible donation to "Time For Truth Ministries."
-All contributions should be mailed to: Time For Truth, P. O. Box 811, Townsend, TN 37882.
+To contribute just click on the DONATE NOW button below or mail your check or money order to: Time For Truth, P. O. Box 811, Townsend, TN 37882.

 Recommend our website to a friend